-6.13 The site will be accessed via a new vehicle access from Parthins Lane and adequate car parking for the scale of residential property is proposed.
-More than sufficient space is also available within the site for the discreet storage of refuse and recycling bins ensuring no adverse impacts upon the surrounding locality.
+6.16 The site will be accessed the existing vehicle access to The Fords from Bonfire Hill.
+More than sufficient space is available within the site for appropriate car parking and turning together with the discreet storage of refuse and recycling bins ensuring no adverse impacts upon the surrounding locality.

-6.14 The proposed development does not conflict with parts 8, 9, 10 or 11 of policy 33.
+6.17 The proposed development does not conflict with parts 8, 9, 10 or 11 of policy 33.

-6.15 In summary, the proposed dwelling is considered to be of a scale, height, mass and design that is appropriate to the rural surroundings and built form.
-The application site is large and the proposed dwelling and garage can be easily accommodated with sufficient space retained to the boundaries to ensure that the buildings will not appear cramped.
-Adequate amenity space is proposed for the new dwelling and retained for the host dwelling.
+6.18 In summary, the proposed dwellings are considered to be of a scale, height, mass and design that is appropriate to the character of the site's surroundings including built form and countryside beyond.
+The application site is large and the proposed dwellings can be easily accommodated with sufficient space retained to the boundaries to ensure that they will not appear cramped.
+Adequate amenity space is proposed for each of the dwellings and retained for the host dwelling.

-6.16 With no harm caused to the surrounding countryside landscape or in respect of residential amenity, the proposal complies in full with HDPF policies 24, 25, 26, 32 and 33 and Neighbourhood Plan policies SNP9, SNP10 and SNP16.
+6.19 With no harm caused to the nearby townscape and landscape or in respect of residential amenity, the proposal complies in full with HDPF policies 24, 25, 26, 32 and 33.